lincolnloop/python-qrcode/docs/advanced_usage.md

     error_correction: int = ERROR_CORRECT_M,
     box_size: int = 10,
     border: int = 4,
-    image_factory: Any | None = None,
+    image_factory: BaseImageWithDrawer | None = None,
-    mask_pattern: Any | None = None
+    mask_pattern: int | None = None
 )
 ```

 ## Parameters of `QRCode`

 ### `version`
 Any integer from 1 to 40.
-It controlls the size of QR Code.
+Controlls the size of QR Code.
 Set to `None` and use the `fit` parameter when making the code to determine this automatically.
 |version|size|max content length|
 |:-:|:-:|:-:|
 |`1`|21x21|4 ASCII chars|